gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 - `refresh period` *(integer)* When a JWKS is needed for validation whose cache entry is within the refresh period (`time until expiration` < `refresh_period`), the cached JWKS will be used for validation (unless it has expired completely) and the JWKS will be refreshed asynchronously in the background.
 - `shared` *(boolean)* when true, shares the cache with all `Service` instances of the same subclass (e.g. `IdentityService`) created with `shared=true`.\
 The shared cache's configuration will be determined by the first instance created with `shared=true`!
+- `impl` *(object)* an optional custom cache implementation used as the persistent store instead of the built-in in-memory one (e.g. to share the JWKS across processes via a distributed cache).
+See [Custom cache implementation](#custom-cache-implementation) below.
+When set, `shared` is ignored because the custom cache is managed externally.

 Only **one HTTP request at a time** will be performed to refresh the JWKS.